alecramsay/pg/docs/index.markdown

     tools to automate as much of the workflow as possible to produce the tabular and visual artifacts for this web site.

-Of course, the latter depends on the former: without a well-defined, defensible baseline map, there's no easy way to compare the notable maps for a state.
+Of course, the latter depended on the former: without a well-defined, defensible baseline map, there's no easy way to compare the notable maps for a state.

+I tried to reimplement Gulotta's C++ moment of inertia code in Python with only partial success.
+Fortunately, I shared what I was working on with Todd Proebsting, he got intrigued, and developed a theoretically sound solution, based on Balzer's work.

 ### Results

-I tried to reimplement the C++ moment of inertia code in Python with only partial success.
-Fortunately, I shared what I was working on with Todd Proebsting, he got intrigued, and developed a theoretically sound solution, based on Balzer's work.

 TBD: More ...